 This is what I found out:

-There are actually only eight First Swords identified in the Books.
+There are nine First Swords identified in the Books.

 1st is Kamchak, of the Wagon Peoples.
 He was a mercenary and not likely a leader.